DarkStar1982/exodus_calendar/readme.md

 # EXODUS CALENDAR FOR MARS
-Revision 2025.08.12
+Revision 2025.08.19

 ## INTRODUCTION
 An accurate and user-friendly Martian calendar would be invaluable for future Martian colonists, yet no commonly accepted system exists today.
-Current proposals, such as the Darian calendar [1], appear overly complex and demand memorization of numerous unfamiliar terms.
-The ideal system should prioritize accuracy and simplicity while retaining familiar month and weekday names.
-Additionally, maintaining some degree of synchronization between Earth and Mars timekeeping systems would be highly beneficial
+Current proposals, such as the Darian calendar [1], may appear overly complex and demand memorization of numerous unfamiliar terms.
+The ideal Martian calendar should combine both accuracy and simplicity, retaining familiar month and weekday names.
+Additionally, maintaining some degree of backwards compatibility with existing Martian timekeeping solutions would be highly beneficial.

 ## DESCRIPTION